-Same as the classical version, this spicy sauce great to toss over the grilled chicken, in the pasta, the shrimp, the pizza.
+Like the classical version, this spicy sauce is great to toss over grilled chicken, pasta, shrimp, and pizza.
 And this list never ends.
-And to mention specially, Jalapeno pesto pasta and the aioli are bliss in my humble opinion.
+And to mention especially, Jalapeno pesto pasta and the aioli are bliss, in my humble opinion.

 Allow me to shout a little about the simplicity and the minimalism of this cilantro jalapeno pesto recipe.
-This recipe requires a few easy to find ingredients and surprisingly, some of you might have stock in the kitchen already.
+This recipe requires a few easy-to-find ingredients; surprisingly, some of you might already have stock in the kitchen.

 How hot is this jalapeno pesto?

 I prefer spicy food but never used the jalapeno as a whole.
-So, always it is a good idea to proceed with caution when handling the hot peppers.
+So, it is always a good idea to proceed cautiously when handling hot peppers.

 The key ingredients and possible substitutions

 Cilantro.
 Do you feel the cilantro's flavor will be overpowering? not at all.
-All it brings a bright aroma and color.
+All of it brings a bright aroma and color.
 I know some of you might feel intimidated by the cilantro.
-The good news is, you are welcome to swap with fresh basil leaves, which also brings authentic Italian flavors.
+The good news is that you can swap with fresh basil leaves, which also bring authentic Italian flavors.

 Jalapeno.
-These peppers are rich vitamins A, C, and potassium.
+These peppers are rich in vitamins A, C, and potassium.
 The heat of the jalapeno is never guessable.
-Sometimes it's super hot and other times it turns out to be plain.
-Many factors decide about the heat of the jalapeno.
+Sometimes it's super hot and other times it turns out plain.
+Many factors decide the heat of the jalapeno.
 We do not want to go deeper into this topic now.
-All we wanted to make sure it is at the right temperature for our pesto.
+We only wanted to ensure it was at the right temperature for our pesto.

-So, decide the number of seeds you are planning to leave on while coring the pepper.
+So, decide the number of seeds you plan to leave on while coring the pepper.
 If you have roasted jalapeno stored already, feel free to use it.

 Pine nuts.
-Pine nuts give great body to the pesto, by keeping it thick and flowy.
-And this property makes them easily coats well with other ingredients. and this makes an unbelievably great dip or jalapeno pesto pasta.
+Pine nuts give extraordinary body to the pesto, by keeping it thick and flowy.
+This property makes them easily coat well with other ingredients. this creates an unbelievably great dip or jalapeno pesto pasta.
 Whole almond seeds or almond slivers are also excellent alternatives.

 Garlic.
 A flavor and taste enhancer.
-A little does all the wonders, I would strongly suggest using the fresh garlic cloves.
-However, garlic granules are the next option in case you want to use your pantry staple ingredient.
+A little does all the wonders; I strongly suggest using fresh garlic cloves.
+However, garlic granules are the next option if you want to use your pantry staple ingredient.

 Extra virgin olive oil.
-Why? because its creamy, nutty.
-The main ingredient to call this recipe as pesto, I do not have any other replacements.
-If you have anything in mind, do share within the comment box.
+Why? because it's creamy and nutty.
+The main ingredient to call this recipe is pesto; I do not have any other replacements.
+If you have anything in mind, share it in the comment box.

 Ground black pepper.
 Added for extra punch.
-An optional ingredient, you may skip using this.
+It is an optional ingredient; you may skip using this.

 How to make?

-The process of making jalapeno pesto sauce is quick and simple and with no cheese.
+The process of making jalapeno pesto sauce is quick and straightforward, with no cheese.

 Prepping.
 Half the jalapeno and core the seeds and pith.
-Remove seeds and the white membrane completely for mild sauce, release the pith and couple of seeds for mild hot, and add some seeds for a hot sauce.
-And finally, add entire jalapeno for a fiery sauce.
+Remove the seeds and the white membrane completely for mild sauce.
+And finally, add the entire jalapeno for a fiery sauce.

-I highly advise you to start from the least, while chopping, its a good idea to reserve some seeds, you have an option to add it later.
+I highly advise you to start from the least; while chopping, it's a good idea to reserve some seeds; you can add them later.

-Remove the hard stems of the cilantro and rinse thoroughly.
+Remove the stiff stems of the cilantro and rinse thoroughly.

 Blend.
-Add all the ingredients to the food processor and pulse until all the ingredients combined.
-It is good to have visible bits of nuts, this gives a great texture to the pesto.
+Add all the ingredients to the food processor and pulse until all the ingredients are combined.
+It is good to have visible bits of nuts; this gives a great texture to the pesto.

 Serve.
-Serve as a dip or toss them in pasta, or drizzle over pizza.
+Serve as a dip, toss them in pasta, or drizzle over pizza.

 Dip.
 This can be a stand-alone dip.
 But if you prefer to be more velvety and dense.
 You can make jalapeno pesto aioli by adding a cup of mayo to the sauce.